 The pallid bat (Antrozous pallidus) is a CDFW Species of Special Concern and a BLM sensitive species.
 This widespread, non-migratory species occurs as far south as Baja California and as far north as British Columbia.
 Populations of this species are severely fragmented but may be locally common.
 The pallid bat is typically found in a wide range of habitats including deserts, grasslands, shrublands, woodlands, and forests where they can be found year-round.
 They are most common in open, dry habitats for foraging with rocky areas for roosting.
 The pallid bat has been found to roost in mines, caves, and buildings.
 This species is sensitive to disturbance while roosting, and the main threats to the species include human activity such as vandalism, recreational activities, mine closures, and reclamation.
 The pallid bat is an insectivore that forages by gleaning insects off the ground.
 Habitat in the study area is suitable for foraging, but there is no potential roosting habitat for this species.
-The nearest CNDDB record from 2005 is approximately 12 miles west of the study area.
-During the 2023 bat surveys, pallid bat was not detected or observed, and is considered absent with regards to roosting, and with low potential to forage on-site.
-The detailed methods, results, and species observations can be found in Bat Survey Report for the Soda Mountain Solar Project (see Appendix D).
+Pallid bat was not detected or observed during the 2012 acoustic surveys conducted by Brown-Berry Biological Consulting.
+Pallid bat was not detected or observed during the 2023 bat surveys and is considered not likely to occur with regards to roosting with low potential to forage on-site.
+Detailed methods, results, and species observations can be found in Bat Survey Report for the Soda Mountain Solar Project (see Appendix D-1).